bkil/freedom-fighters/en/article/circumvent-https-mixed-content.md

 * Pass any form data to submit as URI parameters
 * The URI should be at most 2KB and must be at most 8KB
 * Encode the response as an uncompressed `.png` on the backend
-* Decode the returned resource in JavaScript
+* Decode the returned resource in JavaScript (if using CORS)

 ### CSP report